iturdikulov/notes/event (computing).md

 ---
-title: Event (computing)
 date: 2023-03-21
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Event (computing)

 > Action or occurrence recognized by [[computer program|software]],
 > often originating asynchronously from the external environment, that may be